zdtsw/olm-docs/content/en/docs/best-practices/channel-naming.md

 ### Defining Channels

 Operator authors define the channels they intend to use by creating labels within their operator bundle.
 Bundles  contain metadata about a particular operator version.
-For example, when you build an operator bundle, you specify an annotations.yaml manifest which gets included into the bundle image.
-Here is an example  snippet of an annotations.yaml file including channel information for that operator:
+For example, when you build an operator bundle, you specify an `annotations.yaml` manifest which gets included into the bundle image.
+Here is an example  snippet of an `annotations.yaml` file including channel information for that operator:

 ```
 annotations:
-  operators.operatorframework.io.bundle.channels.v1: candidate
+  operators.operatorframework.io.bundle.channels.v1: preview
-  operators.operatorframework.io.bundle.channel.default.v1: candidate
+  operators.operatorframework.io.bundle.channel.default.v1: preview
   operators.operatorframework.io.bundle.manifests.v1: manifests/
   operators.operatorframework.io.bundle.mediatype.v1: registry+v1
   operators.operatorframework.io.bundle.metadata.v1: metadata/
   operators.operatorframework.io.bundle.package.v1: otheroperator
 ```

-This example shows that you are defining the candidate channel to be used for this operator bundle.
+This example shows that you are defining the preview channel to be used for this operator bundle.
 Operator bundles are loaded into an Operator Index image using the opm command.
 It is important to note that by specifying a channel value like this, you are essentially creating a channel which can